 Ease of use: Steinberg has created a number of tutorial videos to help newcomers adapt to the sometimes complex environment of Elements 10.5.
 Even with these helpful lessons Cubase remains a sophisticated product for those new to digital music.
 If you're already versed in the system from previous versions of Elements then this will represent a significant upgrade.
 A recent tweak that makes life easier though is the ability to assign different colours to the channel strips, so you can tell at a glance what each one represents.

 Supported formats: WAV, AIFC, AIFF, MP3, FLAC, Ogg Vorbis, Wave64.

 Supported third-party hardware: ASIO, MIDI, and Mackie devices.

-Features: Reason 10 is one of the most popular music creation platforms around, but as that retails for £299/$399 we're looking to its little brother, Reason 10 Intro, as a fairer alternative to GarageBand.
+Features: Reason 11 is one of the most popular music creation platforms around, but as the full Standard version retails for £309/$399 we're looking to its little brother, Reason 11 Intro, as a fairer alternative to GarageBand.
 This slimmed-down edition still packs plenty of punch and is a great place to get familiar with the Reason approach.

 While this is in many ways a normal, complete production suite, the standout feature is the rack-style nature of the excellent synthesisers, sound modules, and virtual instruments.
 Each one comes complete with dials and sliders that look distinctly analogue in nature.
 You can even turn the rack around and run virtual cables to keep things old school.